FastER: On-Demand Entity Resolution in Property Graphs: Introduction

-\begin{example}[On-Demand ER Scenario] Consider a video streaming platform as a property graph: users, devices, and videos represented as nodes with multiple features; and complex relationships exist among nodes.
-Fig.~\ref{fig:sce} shows the ER context with six (6) key requirements.
-First, traditional batch ER methods are inefficient in this context as they require complete dataset processing before returning results, creating unacceptable delays for time-sensitive operations and failure to prioritize relevant entities.
-That is, they fail on requirements ~\(1,2,4\) and~\(5\).
-Second, progressive ER solutions are incapable of tackling the intricacies of property graphs (Requirement~1), and the prioritization of application-relevant subsets of the data (Requirement~4).
-Finally, to our knowledge, the only two existing on-demand ER solution in the literature~\cite{BrewER, QDA} are designed for relational data, thus, ill-equipped to handle Requirement~\(1\).
-We present an on-demand ER framework for property graphs, FastER, that meets all six (6) requirements. \end{example}
+\begin{example}[On-Demand ER Scenario] Consider a video streaming platform modeled as a property graph, where users, devices, and videos are represented as nodes with rich attributes, and complex relationships exist among them.
+Fig.~\ref{fig:sce} outlines six key requirements for entity resolution (ER) in this scenario.
+First, batch-based ER methods are inefficient, especially when dealing with large-scale data, as they require processing the entire dataset before returning results.
+This makes it difficult to meet the responsiveness needed in time-sensitive applications and to prioritize relevant entities (Requirements~1, 2, and 4).
+Matching functions, such as neural or knowledge-based models, are often computationally expensive (Requirement 6), making pre-filtering essential for reducing unnecessary invocations.
+Moreover, interpretability is a crucial requirement in many real-world ER applications (Requirement~5).
+Second, progressive ER methods struggle with the structural complexity of property graphs (Requirement~1) and are unable to focus on application-specific subgraphs (Requirement~4).
+Existing on-demand ER solutions~\cite{BrewER, QDA, QueryER} are primarily designed for relational data and are not well-suited to the structural needs of graph-based scenarios (Requirement~1).
+We propose FastER, an on-demand ER framework for property graphs that satisfies all six requirements outlined in Fig.~\ref{fig:sce}. \end{example}